Main Guide

 - Finish a first vocabulary deck and grammar resource.

-- Setup Anki and Yomichan properly, including a mining deck.
+- Setup Anki and Yomitan properly, including a mining deck.

 - Get input and mine from Japanese content and try to get output with natives.